phaumer/zowe-cli-tso-rse-sample/README.md

 # z/OS TSO Zowe CLI SDK and IBM RSE API example

 This example shows how to use the Zowe CLI TSE SDK and the IBM RSE API alternatively to run TSO commands.
+It extends the example provided here for the Zowe CLI TSO SDK: <https://github.com/zowe/zowe-cli/tree/master/packages/zostso>

 ## How to build